Oleksandr Gvozdyk: Return from retirement

-In late 2022 Gvozdyk announced that he would be returning to competition.
-In his first fight back he faced Mexican journeyman Josue Obando (20-34-2, 15 KOs) on 11 February 2023 in Pomona, California in a cruiserweight bout.
+In late 2022, Gvozdyk announced that he would be returning to competition.
+In his first fight back he faced Mexican journeyman Josue Obando (20–34–2, 15 KOs) on 11 February 2023 in Pomona, California in a cruiserweight bout.
 Gvozdyk had a measured performance, notching a clear unanimous decision.
-All three judges scored the bout 60-54 for Gvozdyk.
+All three judges scored the bout 60–54 for Gvozdyk.

-In a quick step up from his first fight back Gvozdyk fought WBC #4 ranked contender Ričards Bolotņiks (19-6-1, 8 KOs) back at his normal weightclass of light-heavyweight.
+In a quick step up from his first fight back Gvozdyk fought WBC #4 ranked contender Ričards Bolotņiks (19–6–1, 8 KOs) back at his normal weightclass of light-heavyweight.
 This fight was put on the undercard of Canelo Álvarez vs. John Ryder on 6 May 2023.
 Gvozdyk had a listless start to the fight, landing mostly ineffectively in the first 5 rounds of the fight.
 Midway through the sixth round, Gvozdyk found a clean left hook that dropped Bolotniks, who returned to his feet but was deemed unfit to continue fighting by the referee.

 Gvozdyk vs. Benavidez

-Gvozdyk challenged David Benavidez (28-0, 24 KOs) for the interim WBC light heavyweight title at MGM Grand Garden Arena in Las Vegas on 15 June 2024.
-Gvozdyk lost via unanimous decision, with scores of 119-109, 117-111, and 116-112 for Benavidez.
+Gvozdyk challenged David Benavidez (28–0, 24 KOs) for the interim WBC light-heavyweight title at MGM Grand Garden Arena in Las Vegas on 15 June 2024.
+Gvozdyk lost via unanimous decision, with scores of 119–109, 117–111, and 116–112 for Benavidez.

+Gvozdyk vs. Kalajdzic

+On 1 February 2026, Gvozdyk fought Radivoje Kalajdzic at Meta Apex in Enterprise, Nevada, USA.
+Despite sending his opponent to the canvas in rounds one and four, he lost by knockout in the seventh round.